Post Conditions

 NFT Post Conditions

-To create a NFT post condition, use makeNonFungiblePostCondition.
+To create a NFT post condition, use makeNonFungiblePostCondition

 The arguments are:

-• contract: a Clarigen-created contract (see factories)
+: a Clarigen-created contract (see factories)address

-• value: the asset ID for this post condition.
+: the asset ID for this post condition.

 For this example, assume there is an NFT contract defined like this: